Biancaninna/Walmart-Sales-Overview-Analysis-Power-BI-Dashboard/README.md

    We will be doing some data visualization, we will be building some charts, we will be using some advanced functionality to format those charts.

 ## Problem Statement
-Our client decided to provide the problem statement in two sections, the first section is KPI's requirement and the second section is charts requirement.
+Our client wants to create a Walmart sales dashboard, so that they can have insight on the below requirements
 ### KPI's Requirements
 We need to analyze key indicators for our Walmart product sales data to gain insights into our business performance.
 We need to calculate the following metrics:
 1. Total Revenue